 Thanks for stopping by!
 Although I’ve lived most of my life in the Midwest, you can probably tell that I love the ocean.
 I also love crossword puzzles, my husband, and writing uplifting fiction—not necessarily in that order.
 If you enjoy books that entertain, encourage, and inspire, you’ve come to the right place!

 As a former CPA turned novelist, I am a firm believer in second chances.
-As a kid, I loved to draw and paint.
-I took piano lessons and learned to knit and crochet.
 In high school, I journaled, wrote poetry, and dabbled with short stories, convinced that someday I’d write the great American novel.
 As often happens, life took me in a different direction.
 I fell in love, got married, and had two children.
 In between, I earned a bachelor of Business Administration from the University of Wisconsin-Eau Claire and successfully sat for the CPA exam.

 Our lives settled into a comfortable routine, but juggling family and a demanding career left little time for outside interests.
 It took nearly twenty years and my younger son’s deployment to Iraq to get me writing again.
 My first attempts were little more than two a.m. therapy sessions with no clear direction, but gradually a story took shape.
 Although the effort lacked polish, I was hooked.
 I started over with a new idea, renewed enthusiasm, and a more focused approach.